 - Some medicines may have limits on how much can be dispensed to you at one time.

 - Some medicines require permission or prior authorization.
 The health partner who orders the drug should help you get prior authorization.
 The prior authorization requirements for your medicines may change.

 CareSource uses a formulary or preferred drug list, also called a PDL.
 These are drugs that we like our providers to prescribe.
-Click on the Find My Prescriptions Quick Link to see what medicines and medical supplies are covered.
-You can also find the PDL located on the Drug Formulary page along with useful information like how to request a drug not on our PDL.
+Click the Find My Prescriptions Quick Link to search for your prescriptions in our look-up tool to find out what medicines and medical supplies are covered, and at what amounts for your plan.
+You can also find the PDL document located on the Drug Formulary page along with useful information like how to request a drug not on our PDL.

 CareSource works with CVS Caremark to supply specialty medications that your doctor may prescribe.
 Specialty drugs might be ordered when you have a chronic or difficult health condition.
 They typically require special handling or monitoring, or special administration.
 If you have been prescribed specialty drugs, CVS Caremark can:

 - Help you get your prescription filled or moved from the pharmacy you get it from now

 - Deliver your specialty meds to your home, workplace or to your doctor’s office

 - Help you learn about your specialty medication and give you support from specially-trained health care professionals